awsdocs/aws-organizations-docs/doc_source/attach-tag-policy.md

 1. Sign in to the [AWS Organizations console](https://console.aws.amazon.com/organizations/v2)\.
 You must sign in as an IAM user, assume an IAM role, or sign in as the root user \([not recommended](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#lock-away-credentials)\) in the organization’s management account\.

-1. On the **[AI services opt\-out policies](https://console.aws.amazon.com/organizations/v2/home/policies/aiservices-opt-out-policy)** page, choose the name of the policy that you want to detach from a root, OU, or account\.
+1. On the **[Tag policies](https://console.aws.amazon.com/organizations/v2/home/policies/tag-policy)** page, choose the name of the policy that you want to detach from a root, OU, or account\.

 1. On the **Targets** tab, choose the radio button next to the root, OU, or account that you want to detach the policy from\.
 You might have to expand OUs \(choose the ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/organizations/latest/userguide/images/console-expand.png)\) to find the OU or account that you want\.